resistics/resistics/docs/source/advanced/remote-reference.rst

     ├── images
     └── mtProj.prj

-To plot the data, the :meth:`~resistics.project.projectTime.viewTime` method can be used as normal and outlined in more detail :doc:`here <../tutorial/viewing-data>`.
+To plot the data, the :meth:`~resistics.project.time.viewTime` method can be used as normal and outlined in more detail :doc:`here <../tutorial/viewing-data>`.

 .. literalinclude:: ../../../examples/advanced/remotePreprocess.py
     :linenos: